TeamRizu/outfox-wiki/content/user-guide/config/folders.md

 ### Toasties

-Inspired by the famous _Mortal Kombat_ easter egg, a toasty is an image and sound played on specific combo milestones.
+Combinations of an image and sound played when a specific combo milestone is reached.
+They are inspired by the famous _Mortal Kombat_ easter egg.

 ## BackgroundEffects